 Medical staff use the i-STAT system by inserting 2 to 3 drops of the patient's blood into a cartridge and placing the cartridge into the handheld device.
 Minutes later, medical staff can view results.

-The i-STAT system can test electrolytes, particularly sodium levels, as well as lactic acid levels, and cardiac markers that help detect a heart attack, Mims said.
+The i-STAT system can quickly test electrolytes, particularly sodium levels, as well as lactic acid levels, and cardiac markers that help detect a heart attack, Jarvis said.
 Blood tests sent to a lab on the other hand, may take hours for results to return.

 The i-STAT is especially beneficial when runners are showing signs of dehydration or hypernatremia, Troyanos said.
 Treatment for hypernatremia - an electrolyte problem defined by a rise in sodium concentration - must be handled very carefully.